Ofgem’s decision to slash the value of triad avoidance payments has been upheld following a failed legal challenge.

-They receive the payments for helping suppliers to reduce their Transmission Network Use of System (TNUoS) charges, and are able to do so because the electricity they produce is treated as net negative demand during the triad periods used to determine the charges.
+They can receive the payments for helping suppliers to reduce their Transmission Network Use of System (TNUoS) charges, and are able to do so because the electricity they produce is treated as net negative demand during the triad periods used to determine the charges.

-In June last year, Ofgem confirmed plans to almost entirely remove the triad avoidance payments relating to the residual element of the transmission charges, which at the time stood at roughly £47/kW and were otherwise projected to rise to around £70/kW by 2020/21.
+In June last year, Ofgem confirmed plans to almost entirely remove the triad avoidance payments relating to the residual element of the charges, which at the time stood at roughly £47/kW and were otherwise projected to rise to around £70/kW by 2020/21.

 But a group of eight companies led by peaking plant developer Peak Gen applied for a judicial review of the decision in October.
 The following month they were granted a hearing which took place in April.

 Ofgem’s decision was upheld earlier this morning in a High Court ruling.

 “Ofgem is pleased that the court has upheld our decision to reduce payments which smaller electricity generators can receive for generating at peak times,” said a spokesman for the regulator.